Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 Click ``||logic:Logic||`` drag and drop ``||logic:if true then||`` block inside block within  ``||logic:if||`` ``||fwdSensors:sonar1 distance is under 0 m||``
 ``||logic:else||``

 ~hint What did that do?
-  - We have just created another conditional
-  - We are giving the code another condition to check for hint~
+- We are creating another choice for the code to check for
+- If something isn't too close another choice is made
+- Placing it into the forever block will make sure it never stops happening hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {